tangowithcode/tango_with_django_2/manuscript/chapter1.md

 # Overview
 This book aims to provide you with a practical guide to web development using *Django 2* and *Python 3*.
 The book is designed primarily for students, providing a walkthrough of the steps involved in getting a web application up and running with Django.
+However, anyone who's starting off with web development will find this book to be beneficial.

 This book seeks to complement the [official Django Tutorials](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) and many of the other excellent tutorials available online.
 By putting everything together in one place, this book fills in many of the gaps in the official Django documentation by providing an example-based, design-driven approach to learning the Django framework.
 Furthermore, this book provides an introduction to many of the aspects required to master web application development (such as HTML, CSS and JavaScript).